Scholarships available to UK/EU residents

 General (UK Residents)

-The first port of call should be the Grants Register (McMillan) which can be found in all institutional and many public libraries.
+The first port of call should be the Grants Register (published by Palgrave McMillan) which can be found in all institutional and many public libraries.
 It lists a large number of awards and, by way of its comprehensive index, applications can be directed towards awards related to the subject area in which you intend to study.
 Another useful UK grant outlet is the Educational Grants Advisory Service which will search over 2,000 different educational trusts who might be able to provide additional funding.
 Candidates are also advised to check the press (especially The Guardian, The Independent, and the Times Higher Education supplement for the announcement of various scholarships and awards, especially in March and April.
 Residents of Northern Ireland should also write to the Department of Education, Rathgael House, Balloo Road, Bangor, Co.Down BT19 2PR.
-If you have access to websites, this is also a good way to update yourself on what is available.

 UK students could also investigate Professional and Career Development Loans available from major banks.